Mucormycosis: Epidemiology

 The true incidence and prevalence of mucormycosis may be higher than appears.
 Mucormycosis is rare, affecting fewer than 1.7 people per million population each year in San Francisco.
-It is around 80 times more prevalent in India, where it is estimated that there are around 0.14 cases per 1000 population, and where its incidence has been rising.
+It is around 80 times more prevalent in India, where in 2020 it was estimated that there were around 0.14 cases per 1000 population, and where its incidence has been rising.
 Causative fungi are highly dependent on location.
 Apophysomyces variabilis has its highest prevalence in Asia and Lichtheimia spp. in Europe.
 It is the third most common serious human fungal infection, after aspergillosis and candidiasis.

 Diabetes is the main underlying disease in low and middle-income countries, whereas blood cancers and organ transplantation are the more common underlying problems in developed countries.
 As new immunomodulating drugs and diagnostic tests are developed, the statistics for mucormycosis have been changing.
 In addition, the figures change as new genera and species are identified, and new risk factors are reported, such as tuberculosis and kidney problems.